-An illustrative example comes from a story reported by Adele Ferguson in the Sydney Morning Herald.
-It is that of the family of a young man and their battle to gain a life insurance payout after he took his own life.
-He had a life insurance policy through his superannuation fund, REST.
-The \$92,000 claim was rejected by REST and the insurer AIA on the basis that his account had fallen below \$1,200 and no contributions had been received for at least 62 days.
-This was despite REST continuing to take premiums from his account up until his death.
+An illustrative example is that of the family of Garrath Donaldson and their battle to gain a life insurance payout after he took his own life at age 22.26 Garrath had a life insurance policy through his superannuation fund, REST.
+The \$92,000 claim was rejected by REST and the insurer AIA on the basis that Garrath's account had fallen below \$1,200 and no contributions had been received for at least 62 days.
+This was despite REST continuing to take premiums from his account up until his death.27